mozzarellaV8/federal-firearms-licenses/regression-trees-education.md

-# Higher Education, Less Firearms Licenses
+# Higher Education, Less Firearms

-Generally, the more young college graduates per state, the less Federal Firearms licenses.
+Generally, the more young college graduates per state, the less Federal Firearms licenses. _What's being taught?_ _What isn't being taught?_

 # Educational Attainment

 Regression trees were grown on Educational Attainment data<sup>[1](#notes) </sup> - per capita High School and College graduate figures by state.
 High School and College Graduate figures were further broken into five age groups, for ten variables total:

-- 18 to 24 HS 18 to 24 BA
+- 18 to 24 HS, 18 to 24 BA
 - 25 to 34 HS, 25 to 34 BA
 - 35 to 44 HS, 35 to 44 BA
 - 45 to 64 HS, 45 to 64 BA
-- 65+ HS, 65+ BA
+- 65 and older HS, 65 and older BA

 ![rpart model 02 - edu](vis/eda-education/rpart-model-02.png)